 The first thing to do with CPAP equipment is to set up the filters.
 These are in place to purify the air that you breathe.
 Cleaner air will help with your sleep apnea condition.

 After all, the machine is filtering air from the room that you will breathe.
-There are three potential types of filters to use with the CPAP machine: foam filters, disposable paper filters, or a bacteria filter.
+The CPAP machine has three potential filters: foam filters, disposable paper filters, or a bacteria filter.

 Then, CPAP masks need to be attached to the hose.
-Then, the user will need to figure out how to properly fit the nasal mask.
+The user must figure out how to properly fit the nasal mask.
 First, they will fit the mask over their face more loosely.

-Then, they will gently pull the straps, tightening the mask over the face.
+They will gently pull the straps, tightening the mask over the face.
 The key is to have it snugly over the face but not too tight.
-It is essential that the mask fit properly over the face every time that it is put on before sleep.
+The mask must fit correctly over the face every time it is put on before sleep.

 Some people report having trouble getting into a comfortable sleeping position with a mask over their face.
-You can buy special nasal pillows that have a cutout for the mask, allowing you to sleep more comfortably while ensuring a steady flow of air.
+You can buy special nasal pillows with a cutout for the mask, allowing you to sleep more comfortably while ensuring steady airflow.

 How Does the CPAP Machine Work?